-The BusBoys are one of America's premiere roots, rock n' roll band.
-Having created an American rock classic, "The Boys Are Back In Town," The BusBoys have taken the lyric line from that song literally and are ready to let the world know that they are indeed 'back in town," and ready to rock.
+The BusBoys are one of America's premiere Roots, Rock & Soul bands.
+Having created an American rock classic, "The Boys Are Back In Town," The BusBoys have taken the lyric line from that song literally and are ready to let the world know that they are indeed 'back in town," ready to rock.

-This step into the future is based on their past: it was in the early months of 1980, with the legendary Whisky A-Go-Go on the Sunset Strip as the site, that a group of teenagers forever changed the direction of rock and roll.
-With a nod to past rock pioneers Chuck Berry and Little Richard, The BusBoys took a step into the future.
+This step into the future is based on their past: it was in the early months of 1980, with the legendary Whisky A-Go-Go on the Sunset Strip as the site, that a group of teenagers forever changed the direction of Rock and Roll.
+With a nod to past rock pioneers Chuck Berry and Little Richard, The BusBoys took a foray into the future.
 They were Black, bold, irreverent, and they rocked.
-It was an auspicious debut for the group who laid the foundation for acceptance of black rock and rollers who now regularly climb the charts.
+It was an auspicious debut for the group who laid the foundation for acceptance of black rock and rollers who have since become household names.

-The BusBoys took rhythm and blues roots and fireballed them into a blazing, amazing multi-dimensional rock and roll career trail.
-Under the creative and musical leadership of founder Brian O'Neal, they lit up the big and small screen, full-tilted the concert stage and collected multitudes of fans.
+The BusBoys took rhythm and blues roots and fireballed them into a blazing, amazing, multi-dimensional rock and roll career trail.
+Under the creative and musical leadership of founder Brian O'Neal, they lit up the big and small screens, full-tilted the concert stage and collected multitudes of fans.